-Beacon, New York, is a quiet yet bold town in the Hudson River Valley filled with art, culture, and music.
+Beacon NY is a quiet yet bold town in the Hudson River Valley filled with art, culture, and music.
 Just about 60 miles north from home in New York City, I can’t believe I’ve never heard about this place until recently.
 A work friend raved about its scenic view: mountains, lakes, trees, and ahh…fresh air.
 I had to go.
 Over Labor Day weekend, I went for a 32-hour trip there.

 The getaway may have been quick, but I came home with a refreshed mindset inspired by the sights and sounds of Beacon.
 Read on for the best of Beacon, NY and my five surprising takeaways.

-The Best of Beacon, NY: 5 Surprising Takeaways
+The Best of Beacon NY: 5 Surprising Takeaways

 1. The Value of Time